Traditional Cremation Costs in Ohio (2026)

 - Traditional funeral service before cremation

-- Ceremony at funeral home or church
+- Funeral ceremony at funeral home or church

 - Typically includes basic urn